darkCastor/fab-scrapper/README.md

 ## Features

 - Fetches card data for specific set codes
-- Saves card data in JSON format (as .txt files)
+- Saves card data in both JSON and TXT formats in separate folders
+- Creates a combined file with all sets data
+- Generates metadata file with script execution details
 - Handles API rate limiting with polite delays
 - Error handling and logging
 - Supports batch processing of multiple set codes